pattacini/upperPlanner/README.md

 		populateSpecific3
 		```

-	- Then open a terminal and connect to *OPC* to modulate objects' name an position.
+	- Then open a terminal and connect to *OPC* to modulate objects' name and position.
 Following example change the name of `unknown_2` object to `hand`(of other agent) to make *PPS* take into account the hand's position, then move it to change the effect of *PPS* on the motion of arm.
 The expected effect will be the robot's arm is approaching a desired position then stopping if the partner's hand move to and interfere the motion path of robot's arm.
 		```
 		yarp rpc /OPC/rpc
 		set ((id 2) (name hand))